thtliife/react-storybook-scripts/README.md

 npm run storybook
 ```

-Also included is a script to ease the createion of new components, which can be invoked via
+Also included is a script to ease the creation of new components, which can be invoked via
 ```bash
 npm run component
 ```